Aldo Starker Leopold Wild Trout Award

 Ernie Schwiebert was a pioneer in the fishery conservation movement and involved in the founding of Trout Unlimited (TU), Theodore Gordon Flyfishers (TGF), and the Federation of Fly Fishers (FFF).
 He has served as a Director of both Theodore Gordon Flyfishers and the Atlantic Salmon Federation, and was on the scientific advisory boards of TU, FFF, and The Nature Conservancy.
 In recognition of his contributions, a Trout Unlimited Chapter in New Jersey is named after him.

 Ernie was a founding member of the Federation of Fly Fishers in 1965 and was always an important and integral part of the organization.
-He attended his last FFF Conclave in Livingston, MT in August 2005.
+He attended his last FFF Conclave in Livingston, Montana in August 2005.
 Trying to act as positive as he could over drinks and deep conversation with Mel Krieger at Russ Chatham's Livingston Bar & Grill in Montana, the ravages of cancer were evident and saddened us greatly.
 Ernie and I were both very excited over how great his design of the Wild Trout Symposium's Aldo Starker Leopold Wild Trout Medal was in bronze.
 We chatted with others including Russ Chatham, Mel Krieger, Ted Rogowski, and Joan Wulff for several hours, savoring old times and great adventures.
-Mel and Ernie where still there when the bar closed.
+Mel and Ernie were still there when the bar closed.
 Our friend, author, and artist Russell Chatham took Ernie on his last fishing trip that week.
 Russ said they had a great time and that Ernie had administered a fishing lesson by catching the largest trout.

 1995 Professional: Ronald D. Jones

-Ronald D. Jones has had a significant impact on wild trout that started in the Fisheries Assistance Office in North Carolina's Great Smokey National Park, and which culminated with seventeen and a half years with the U.S. Fish and Wildlife Service in Yellowstone National Park.
+Ronald D. Jones has had a significant impact on wild trout that started in the Fisheries Assistance Office in North Carolina's Great Smoky National Park, and which culminated with seventeen and a half years with the U.S. Fish and Wildlife Service in Yellowstone National Park.
 Ron was born in Lucas, Arkansas and attended Arkansas Tech and Utah State University.
 After a break to work on red salmon research in Alaska, he graduated from Utah State University with a B.S. in Fisheries Biology in 1964 and the Fish and Wildlife Service Marion In-Service Training School in 1967.

 Mr. Jones' first position involved early striped bass research at The Edenton National Fish Hatchery, North Carolina and became Assistant Manager of the Alabama Marion Hatchery and Training Center.
 In 1967 he was project leader of the North Carolina Cherokee Indian Reservation fishery program and then project leader, Great Smoky National Park fish management program.
-He moved to Yellowstone National Park in 1976 a became the exceptional project leader of the Fishery Assistance Office.
+He moved to Yellowstone National Park in 1976 and became the exceptional project leader of the Fishery Assistance Office.

 Ron was responsible for projects that developed Lewis Lake trout for use in restoring Great Lakes populations and the investigation of wild trout impacts of the 1988 wildfires including sediment transport.
 He has authored a broad range of technical reports and presentations on subjects such as road construction impacts, changes in distribution of trout in the Great Smoky, and regulations and angler catch in Yellowstone National Park.
 He gave presentations at Wild Trout-II on the role of national parks in wild trout management and at Wild Trout-III on ten years of Catch-and-Release in Yellowstone National Park.
 Ron was on the Organizing Committee for Wild Trout-III and Cochair of Wild Trout-V.